idk503cs/independent-research-project/README.md

    <br>b.
 Create key pair -> [name] = performance-test-key, Key pair type [RSA], Private key file format [.pem] -> Create key pair
    <br>c.
 Save the performance-test-key.pem file to the "performance-test\src\main\assembly\keys" folder

-9. Create a new private key for accessing the git repo that will store the integration test results
+9. Create a new public and private key for accessing the git repo that will store the integration test results.
    <br>a.
 Call the key independent-research-project.pem.
    <br>b.
 Copy the key to the "performance-test\src\main\assembly\keys" folder.
+   <br>c.
+Update permissions
+   <br>i.
+Right click on independent-research-project.pem -> Properties -> Security -> Advanced -> Disable Inheritance -> Remove all inherited permissions from this object. -> Apply -> OK
+   <br>ii.
+Edit -> Add -> <i>Type your username</i> -> Check Names -> OK -> Full Control -> Apply -> OK -> OK
+   <br>d. ssh-keygen -y -f independent-research-project.pem > independent-research-project.pub
+   <br>e.
+Copy the public key using the command below and add it to your git repo used storing the results. <B>NOTE:<B>  It is probably best to create a new repository for this to avoid issues.
+   <br>i. ssh-keygen -y -f independent-research-project.pem | clip

 10. Set environment variables
    <br>a.
 The following environment variables should be set globally or in src/main/assembly/terraform/t2.t4g/run.cmd as they are used by the performance test: